Saifullah-Khalid-DataScientist/Helmet-Detection-Using-YOLOv11/README.md

-Helmet Detection Using YOLOv11
+🪖 Helmet Detection Using YOLOv11
-Project Overview
+📌 Project Overview

-This project focuses on detecting whether a motorcycle rider is wearing a helmet or not using a deep learning object detection model.
-The system is designed to support traffic safety enforcement and accident prevention by automatically identifying helmet usage from images.
+This project focuses on automatically detecting whether a motorcycle rider is wearing a helmet or not using a deep learning–based object detection model.

-The project is built using the YOLOv11 object detection framework and trained on a labeled helmet detection dataset.
+The system is designed to support traffic safety enforcement, accident prevention, and smart surveillance systems.

+The model is trained using YOLOv11, which provides fast and accurate real-time object detection.

-Objective
+🎯 Objective

-The main objective of this project is to automatically detect helmet usage in images of motorcycle riders.
-The system classifies riders into two categories:
+The main objective of this project is to:

+Detect helmet and no-helmet cases from traffic images

+Help authorities enforce helmet safety rules

+Reduce road accidents through automated monitoring

+📂 Dataset Description

+The dataset contains images of motorcycle riders captured in various traffic conditions.

+Classes:

 Helmet

 No Helmet

-Dataset Description
+Dataset Features:

-The dataset contains images of motorcycle riders captured under different traffic and environmental conditions.

-Each image is annotated using bounding boxes in YOLO format.

-Classes included:

-Helmet

-No Helmet

-The dataset is split into:

-Training set

-Validation set

-Test set
+Different camera angles

+Daytime and nighttime images

+Multiple traffic environments

+YOLO format annotations

-Methodology
+🛠️ Methodology

-Collected and prepared helmet and no-helmet images
+Collected motorcycle rider images

-Annotated images using bounding boxes
+Annotated helmet and no-helmet regions using bounding boxes

 Converted annotations into YOLO format

-Used transfer learning with YOLOv11 pretrained weights
+Trained YOLOv11 using transfer learning

-Trained the model on the helmet detection dataset
+Fine-tuned the model to improve detection accuracy

-Evaluated model performance on validation data
+Tested the model on unseen images

-Performed inference on new images to verify results

-Model Used
+🚀 Model & Training

-YOLOv11 Nano (yolo11n.pt)
+Model Used: YOLOv11 Nano (yolo11n.pt)

-Chosen for fast inference and good accuracy

-Pretrained on COCO dataset and fine-tuned for helmet detection

-Training Details

-Image size: 640 × 640

-Batch size: 16

-Epochs: 25

 Framework: Ultralytics YOLO

+Image Size: 640 × 640

+Training Epochs: Configurable

-Hardware: NVIDIA Tesla T4 (Google Colab)
+Hardware: GPU (Tesla T4 on Google Colab)

-Results
+📊 Results

-The trained model successfully detects helmets with high confidence.
+The trained model successfully:

+Detects helmets with high confidence
-Bounding boxes are accurately drawn around helmets.

-Inference speed is fast, making the model suitable for real-time applications.

-Prediction results are automatically saved for review.
+Draws accurate bounding boxes

+Works efficiently on real-world images

+Example output includes bounding boxes with confidence scores displayed on detected helmets.

+model = YOLO("best.pt")
+model.predict(
+    source="test_image.jp